-The Government alleges in this paragraph that Applicant is ineligible for clearance because she is financially overextended and therefore potentially unreliable, untrustworthy, or at risk of having to engage in illegal acts to generate funds.
-Applicant admitted subparagraphs 1.a, b, c, d, g, h, k, and n in the SOR under this paragraph.
+The Government alleges in this paragraph that Applicant is ineligible for clearance because he is financially overextended and therefore potentially unreliable, untrustworthy, or at risk of having to engage in illegal acts to generate funds.
+Applicant admitted all the allegations in the SOR, with explanations.
 Those admissions are findings of fact.
-She denied the remaining allegations.

-The SOR lists fifteen delinquent debts (SOR 1.a through 1.p).
-The total of the debts alleged in the SOR is approximately \$18,314.
-The existence and amount of all the debts are supported by credit reports dated January 15, 2011; two reports dated January 11, 2012; June 13, 2012; and October 7, 2014.
-(Items 5, 6, 7, 8, and 9.)
-Some of the past-due debts have been delinquent since 2010, according to the available credit reports.
+The SOR lists four delinquent debts (SOR 1.a through 1.d).
+The total of the debts alleged in the SOR is approximately \$40,072.
+The existence and amount of all the debts are supported by Applicant's statements in Section 26 of his e-QIP (Item 2); and credit reports dated June 18, 2013; and September 12, 2014.
+(Items 3 and 4.)